The shy Edelweiss

 Misty towards Askival

-The next day showers were due early pm so shorter excursions by different groups were made to interesting hills or bays.
+The next day showers were due early pm so shorter excursions were made to interesting hills or bays.

-Monday lacked sunshine for morning activities before we met up for the afternoon boat back to the mainland after a superb w/e.
+Monday lacked sunshine for sociable morning activities before the afternoon boat back to the mainland after a superb w/e.

 What is your top tip for a new member of the club?Elsie Riley